Twitter Brand Pages: a first look at usability

 This can quickly convey and affect the brand values of a company.
 Users made assumptions about the company on from the content of the image.
 On the HP brand page, users quickly empathised with the dog looking directly at them and felt that it showed a more humourous and less corporate side to the company.
 This was something they were not expecting from HP on their brand page, so formed a more positive opinion of them as a result.

-“I think is quite engaging, whereas McDonald’s just has a picture of their Big Mac, nothing you haven’t seen before in terms of McDonald’s.”
+“I think [the photo on the HP page] is quite engaging, whereas McDonald’s just has a picture of their Big Mac, [which is] nothing you haven’t seen before in terms of McDonald’s.”

 The colourful shot on McDonald’s brand page initially drew the attention of the users, but lost it just as quickly.
 Users perceived the image as advertising, which fed in to their impression that the page felt very corporate.
 This in some cases led to abandonment of the page rather than encouraging further exploration.